magento-mpi/magento2/lib/internal/Magento/Framework/Validator/README.md

-The module is used for input data validation in the presentation layer (HTTP controllers, API resource controllers, EAV-forms, etc.) and service layer.
-The validation.xml schema is described in the /lib/Magento/Framework/Validator/validation.xsd file.
-Validation configuration consists of rules and groups that can be defined in the validation.xml file in the module /etc/ directory.
+This library extends Zend Framework's validator library and is used for validating input data in forms.
+An XML-configuration file allows constraints to be set in a declarative way.